 LIMITATION WARNING: Businesses that were or are affected by the restructuring or turnaround divisions of the major banks must urgently take legal advice on their specific cases.
-If you fail to do so your legal rights will become time-barred by virtue of the Limitation Act 1980, resulting in the complete loss of your right to compensation.
+If you fail to do so your legal rights will become time-barred by virtue of the Limitation Act 1980, resulting in the complete loss of your legal right to compensation via the courts, which will be of the utmost importance if RBS do not pay adequate redress in their GRG review scheme.
 Legal rights can be reserved by instructing solicitors to agree a carefully negotiated standstill agreement or by issuing protective legal proceedings.

 Our team of specialist bank litigation solicitors and barristers are assisting many UK SME businesses in obtaining redress compensation claims against the Royal Bank of Scotland’s Global Restructuring Group.
 GRG’s ‘business recovery’ activities were misrepresented as the team were in fact organised to profit from distressed customers in a dishonest, excessive and calculated way.

 We accept instructions to manage both (i) the RBS GRG review that the bank has ‘voluntarily’ agreed to conduct with the Financial Conduct Authority (FCA) (which may result in a compensation scheme being announced) and (ii) litigation in the High Court.
 All GRG victims should note that that their legal rights will expire (to the satisfaction of RBS) unless legal action is taken to preserve these legal rights.